IAmMarcelJung/fabulous-board-example/caravel/README.md

 to the Nucleo board.

 > [!IMPORTANT]
-> Be sure to wait a few seconds, until the GPIO configuration is complete!
+> Be sure to wait a few seconds until the Nucleo board is powered up.
-> Otherwise running the bitstream may silently fail.
+> Otherwise, running the bitstream may silently fail.

 If the GPIOs have not been checked for timing failures for the currently used part, you have to follow [this guide](./gpio_test/nucleo_firmware/) first.